Saint Louis Priory School: Abbey Church

 The Abbey Church was constructed in 1962 and was finished on September 7, 1962.
 It is also known as the Church of the Abbey of St. Mary and St. Louis.
 It was designed by Gyo Obata of Hellmuth, Obata and Kassabaum.
 The church's circular facade consists of three tiers of whitewashed, thin-shell concrete parabolic arches, the top one forming a bell-tower.
-The arches appear to float upward from their grassy base.
-They are faced with dark insulated-fiberglass polyester window walls, which create a meditative translucency when viewed from within.
+The arches are faced with dark insulated-fiberglass polyester window walls.

 The church holds a 14th-century sculpture of the Madonna and Christ child, a 17th-century holy font in the Della Robbia style, and modern sacred art by artists from the United States, Great Britain, Spain, and France.
-The 2007 AIA|CPC Design Committee bestowed its Twenty-five Year Award on the Abbey Church/Priory Chapel.
+The 2007 AIA|CPC Design Committee gave its Twenty-five Year Award to the Abbey Church/Priory Chapel.

 On the grounds outside the church are life-size sculptures of the abbey's patron saints, Saint Benedict by Lithuanian-born artist Wiktor Szostalo, and the Holy Blessed Virgin Mother Mary, Our Lady of Grace, by American sculptor Philip Howie.
-The Abbey Church serves as the home church for the Saint Louis Archdiocese parish of Saint Anselm.
+The Abbey Church is the home church for the Archdiocese of Saint Louis parish of Saint Anselm.

 Extracurricular

 Priory offers a range of extracurricular offerings for its students.
-These include the Record newspaper and Shield yearbook, opportunities to perform in theater and musical dramas, a Scholar Bowl academic competition team that participates in local and state tournaments, Model UN, and student government.
+These include the The Record newspaper and The Shield yearbook, opportunities to perform in theater and musical dramas, a Scholar Bowl academic competition team that participates in local and state tournaments, Model UN, and student government.